gercograndia/aws-iam-tester/README.md

   ]
 ```

-However, if you want to run positive tests (i.e. tests that you need to succeed rather than fail), these `exemptions` don't work that well.
+If you want to run positive tests (i.e. tests that you need to succeed rather than fail), these `exemptions` don't work that well.

 In that case you can limit your tests to a set of roles and users: